What Are RAIN Partners?

 Note: It is important not to select situations that might set off trauma or emotions that are intense and overwhelming.
 Listen carefully to your own intuition as to what can be healthy to process and well contained in this partnering meditation.

-When you convene with your partner, decide on who will be the first Speaker and who be the first Listener for the two periods of sharing in this session.
-Also decide on who will be responsible for keeping time if you are not using the guided-session.
-(Recommended: One person be the main time-keeper, but switch for the portions when they are the one sharing.)
+When you convene with your partner, decide on who will be the first Speaker and who be the first Listener for the periods of sharing that occur before and after the RAIN practice.
+Also decide on who is tracking time for the different portions of the process—the initial “arriving” meditation; the sharing periods and the full meditation (if you are not using the guided RAIN recording).

 A – Allowing: Bring your attention to whatever feels most difficult in what you have Recognized with the intention of fully “letting be.”
 Allowing is the willingness to pause and stay present with the life that is here, just as it is.

 I – Investigating: In RAIN, investigating is about inquiring into the felt sense of our experience rather than being a cognitive or analytic process.
-While your story and beliefs can be a portal to direct experience, keep returning your attention to your body, to the felt sense and sensations of wherever you feel most vulnerable.
 Bring an interested and kind attention to your experience.

 Some of the following questions may be helpful in your investigation.
 Feel free to experiment with the sequence and content of your inquiry: